-In the morning I was sent with breads to Orliana's.
+In the morning I was sent with breads to the Orliana's.

 Their little Anna speaks astoundingly much.

-Shame on Ahshaut, who, being only a fortnight younger, can't say more than "pa", "ma", "ba", and when asked what
+Shame on Ahshaut, who, being only a fortnight younger, can't say more than "pa", "ma", "ba" and, when asked what AlazansALAZAN —

 Carina visited our place with her children and lots of presents.
-Three yellow balloons lasted for a whole half an hour.
+Three yellow balloons lasted for a whole half-hour.

-At somewhat past three p.m., Sahtik returned and sent me to awaken and bring Ahshaut from Underground.
+At something past three pm, Sahtik returned and sent me to wake and bring Ahshaut from the Underground.

 Yoga.
 Bathing myself in the tub.

 It's ten in the evening.
 I'm home alone.

 The machine-gun shooting up there somehow acquired a tinge of a mere domestic thing, kinda ticking clock.